Cryptanalysis of LDPC-Based Pseudorandom Error-Correcting Codes

-\mypara{Performance on \llm} The experimental results show that $\pr{T}_{\ISD}$ increases slightly as $t$ increases when $3 \le t \le 12$, but decreases when $ t \ge 12$.
+\mypara{Performance on \llm} The experimental results show that $\pr{T}_{\ISD}$ increases slightly as $t$ increases when $3 \le t \le 10$, but decreases when $ t \ge 12$.
 This phenomenon indicates that a larger $t$ does not always lead to a higher security level.
 We also estimate all reasonable parameters on $t>14$, which concretely verifies this conclusion.
 We further analyze this phenomenon on the basis of the following truth. \begin{itemize} \item $\pr{T}_{\ISD} \propto (1-\rho)^{-g }=(\frac{1}{2}+\epsilon)^{-g}$. \item $g$ increases as $t$ increases since $g=\log \binom{n}{t}$. \item $\epsilon$ increases as $t$ increases because of the constraint in~\Cref{lem:t_choice}. \end{itemize} Therefore, for small values of $t$, the term $g$ dominates the behavior of $\pr{T}_{\ISD}$, causing $\pr{T}_{\ISD}$ to increase as $t$ increases.
 As $t$ progressively increases, $\epsilon$ gradually becomes dominant, leading to a decrease in $\pr{T}_{\ISD}$.
 Second, although the estimated $\pr{T}_{\ISD}$ seems large for small $t$ compared to the other attacks, the defender might add a much lower noise rate as \llm does, thereby causing a much lower $\pr{T}_{\ISD}$.

-\mypara{Performance on \gim} $\pr{T}_{\ISD}$ decreases sharply when $3 \le t \le 7$ since the error weight dominates the complexity.
-However, the actual error weight $\eta<<\rho$ in all cases, making $\pr{T}_{\ISD}'$ much lower than the theoretical bound $\pr{T}_{\ISD}$.
+\mypara{Performance on \gim} $\pr{T}_{\ISD}$ decreases sharply when $3 \le t \le 7$ since the noise weight dominates the complexity.
+However, the actual noise weight $\eta \ll \rho$ in all cases, making $\pr{T}_{\ISD}'$ much lower than the theoretical bound $\pr{T}_{\ISD}$.
 The gap could be as large as $187$ bits, indicating the practical threat of our attack.